ZilverBlade/Sorting-Unalgorithms/README.md

 * Finally, after applying the same process to each element, we obtain the array `[2, 3, 10, 11, 249, 250]` which is indeed sorted

 The greatest achievement of this sorting algorithm is that it has a time complexity of O(n), which makes it faster than quick sort and merge sort!

+> Can we do less work?

+### Vacuous Sort
+This is the wikipedia definition for a *Sorted Array*
+> A sorted array is an array data structure in which each element is sorted in numerical, alphabetical, or some other order [...\]

+In other words, if every element in the array is larger than the previous one (or the converse for descending order), it is sorted.
+Logically, for an array of size 0, all the elements in the array are sorted by default (It is vacuously true as our domain is empty).
+Clearly, we can implement a sorting algorithm that works in O(1), which returns an empty array.
+You asked for a sorted array, shouldve been more specific... ;)